Declaration to the world

-The context
+Context

 Five days before his shooting, the former emperor arrived at the port of Soto la Marina, Tamaulipas coming from Europe after an exile of more than a year.
 He ignored the publication of a decree calling for his immediate execution if he stepped on Mexican soil.
 He planned to offer his services to the Mexican authorities to face a possible Spanish invasion.
 One year after restoration of absolute monarchy in Spain, king Fernando VII had plans to reconquer Mexico using forces under the command of Félix Calleja.

 Iturbide, his pregnant wife Ana María Huarte and his two younger children, a nephew and the Polish lieutenant Beneski arrived on board the English ship Spring on July 14, 1824.
 Felipe de la Garza, regional commander, arrested Iturbide and informed him that, in accordance with a decree of Congress, he would be immediately executed by firing squad.
 Iturbide asked to be moved to Padilla, in order to negotiate with the legislators of the Congress of Tamaulipas.
 However, they refused to listen him and imprisoned him.

 While he awaited his shooting, Iturbide drafted some letters.
 He wrote a farewell to his wife and children, and to the legislators seeking to know what he was accused of.
 On July 19 at 15:00 the sentence of death, approved by the majority, was read out.
 Iturbide was conveyed to the main square of Padilla.
 Before execution he spoke to the people gathered in the main square and called on them to remain united as Mexicans, love their country, follow the Catholic precepts and obey the directions of the authorities.
 He strongly denied that he was a traitor.

 Iturbide was buried in the local church by the people of Padilla.
 In 1838, president Anastasio Bustamante ordered his remains to be moved to the altar of San Felipe de Jesús in the Metropolitan Cathedral of the City of Mexico.